Alfred Jarry: Biography and works

 The play brought fame to the 23-year-old Jarry, and he immersed himself in the fiction he had created.
 Gémier had modelled his portrayal of Ubu on Jarry's own staccato, nasal vocal delivery, which emphasized each syllable (even the silent ones).
 From then on, Jarry would always speak in this style.
 He adopted Ubu's ridiculous and pedantic figures of speech; for example, he referred to himself using the royal we, and called the wind "that which blows" and the bicycle he rode everywhere "that which rolls".

 Jarry moved into a flat which the landlord had created through the unusual expedient of subdividing a larger flat by means of a horizontal rather than a vertical partition.
 The diminutive Jarry could just manage to stand up in the place, but guests had to bend or crouch.
 Jarry also took to carrying a loaded revolver.
 In response to a neighbour's complaint that his target shooting endangered her children, he replied, "If that should ever happen, ma-da-me, we should ourselves be happy to get new ones with you."

 Jarry cycling in Corbeil in 1898.

 With Franc-Nohain and Claude Terrasse he co-founded the Théâtre des Pantins, which in 1898 was the site of marionette performances of Ubu Roi.

 Living in worsening poverty, neglecting his health and drinking excessively, Jarry went on to write the novel Le Surmâle (The Supermale), which is partly a satire on the Symbolist ideal of self-transcendence.

 Unpublished until after his death, his fiction Exploits and Opinions of Dr. Faustroll, Pataphysician (Gestes et opinions du docteur Faustroll, pataphysicien) describes the exploits and teachings of a sort of antiphilosopher who, born at age 63, travels through a hallucinatory Paris in a sieve and subscribes to the tenets of 'pataphysics.
 'Pataphysics deals with "the laws which govern exceptions and will explain the universe supplementary to this one."
 In 'pataphysics, every event in the universe is accepted as an extraordinary event.
 In 1969, Paul McCartney used the word "pataphysical" in his song Maxwell's Silver Hammer.

-In his final years, he was a legendary and heroic figure to some of the young writers and artists in Paris.
+In his final years, Jarry became the interest of multiple young writers and artists of Paris.
 Guillaume Apollinaire, André Salmon and Max Jacob sought him out in his truncated apartment.
-Pablo Picasso was fascinated with Jarry.
+Pablo Picasso was also fascinated with Jarry.
 After Jarry's death Picasso acquired his revolver and wore it on his nocturnal expeditions in Paris.
 He later bought many of his manuscripts as well as executing a fine drawing of him.

-Jarry died in Paris on 1 November 1907 of tuberculosis, aggravated by drug and alcohol misuse.
+Jarry died in Paris on 1 November 1907 of tuberculosis, aggravated by drug and alcohol abuse.
 When he could not afford alcohol, he drank ether.
 It is recorded that his last request was for a toothpick.
 He was interred in the Cimetière de Bagneux, near Paris.